inmerso/inmerso.github.io/index.markdown

 ---

 Ciao, this is inmerso's homepage.
-I created this just to play a bit...
+I created these pages just to play a bit...

 ## It's a work in progress...

+---

 ## External Links

 [Meteo Levico Terme](https://inmerso.github.io/meteo-levico/)

----